SEXUALITY EDUCATION SUMMIT

 WHO SHOULD ATTEND

 All K-12 Administrators, Teachers, Counselors, Coaches and Nurses.
 Lower/elementary school personnel and men are especially encouraged to attend.
+If you attended the inaugural Sexuality Education Summit last year, we encourage you to return for Day 2 to reconnect with peers and hear from a new line-up of presenters.

 ABOUT THE FACILITATORS